mongodb/docs/source/includes/billing/list-table-payment-status.rst

    * - ``CANCELLED``
      - The payment was cancelled.

+   * - ``PENDING``
+     - The payment is pending.

+   * - ``CLOSED``
+     - All payments for the subscription cycle have been finalized, the balance is more than zero, and you have not been charged yet.

    * - ``FORGIVEN``
      - The charge has been forgiven.
 If the charge succeeded, it has been refunded.